jakewies/react-buttondown/README.md

 ### Usage

-`react-buttondown` exports, at the moment, at single `Buttondown` component that serves as a pre-built form for capturing subscribers.
+`react-buttondown` exports, at the moment, a single `Buttondown` component that serves as a pre-built form for capturing subscribers.

 ```js
 import { Buttondown } from 'react-buttondown'